Written by Shannon Warawa, CPA, CA on May. 4, 2020

 - A next of kin.

 The Executor is the first person that can apply for the CPP death benefit.
 Only the Executor can apply in the first 60 days after death.
 After the 60 days, someone else can apply for the CPP death benefit, for example, the person who paid for the deceased’s funeral expenses.
 If this person applies before the Executor and after the first 60 days, the benefit will go to them.
-There is no time limit on when you can apply
+There is no time limit on when you can apply.
+Professionals at Will Writing London will be able to help you figure this out.

 The CPP death benefit is taxable and must be reported by the deceased person’s Estate or the individual(s) who receives it.
 If received by the Estate, the benefit is reported on the CPP death benefit line of the Other Income and Deductions schedule on the T3 Trust income tax return.
 A $2,500 CPP benefit generates $625 in taxes payable by the Estate.